 The Australian Catholic Bishops’ Social Justice Statement of 2018–19 titled A Place to Call Home: Making a home for everyone in our land confronts the growing challenge of homelessness and housing insecurity in Australia.

-The latest Census figures show that more than 116,000 Australians are homeless – something unacceptable for a rich and well-resourced nation like ours.
+The latest Census figures show that more than 122,494 Australians are homeless, with over 27%, or 30,660, in Victoria.
+This is unacceptable for a rich and well-resourced nation like ours.
 Yet these people are only the tip of the iceberg: welfare agencies report growing numbers of families and individuals struggling to meet the cost of mortgages or rents and turning to specialist housing services, which are often unable to meet demand.

 The Scriptural basis of the Statement is Jesus’ parable of the Good Samaritan (Luke 10:30–35), about an outsider who does something that rich and influential men refuse to do: he stops to help a man in desperate need, takes him to safety and pays for his care.